SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Methods/ScaleMethod/README.md

 #Scale Method

-This sample demonstrate how to scale the object using "Scale" Method.
+This sample demonstrates how to scale the object using the "Scale" method.

 ## Prerequisites